03amir/circle-client/README.md

 ### What I learnt about react
 - It's really easy to prototype web-apps quickly, but when it comes to refining them and adding smaller details, the development time starts to slow down.
 - The styling is quite hard, at first, to get right.
-- It's got an amazing community that spends a lot of time improving the codebase everyday!
 - Changing react versions can prove to be a hard task.
 Build error, npm package dependcies, and more...